Settlement Checks: How Long Can a Lawyer Hold Money in Escrow?

 For instance, some lawyers hold your settlement check for months, delaying your access to the cash you need.

 The settlement check timeline is one more hurdle you must overcome in resolving your claim.
-So, how long can a lawyer hold money in escrow?
+So, how long can a lawyer hold money in trust? how long can escrow hold funds?

 The team at Ally Lawsuit Loans gives you an overview of the settlement check process below.